 — Mark Friedlander, Director, Corporate Communications, Insurance Information Institute

-Adding an 18-year-old to an existing family insurance policy can provide significant savings through multi-car discounts and an established insurance history.
+Adding an 18-year-old to an existing family insurance policy provides savings through multi-car discounts and an established insurance history.
 Families may save thousands of dollars annually compared to independent policies.

-Substantial price differences between insurers for 18-year-olds can exist.
+Price differences between insurers for 18-year-olds vary widely.
 Compare quotes from various companies to find the best rates for your situation.

 Most insurers offer large discounts for maintaining good grades, usually requiring a GPA of 3.0 or higher.
 You can enjoy these savings each semester with strong academic performance.